mediamonks/pota/core/cli/docs/extending.md

 There are different methods that can be overridden, but the final configuration is retrieved from the `final`, so that's the "fallback" place to add your config if it doesn't fit in any of the other methods.
+For example, if you would like to change something for the `devServer`, you need to override the `finalDevServer` method.

 In here we merge the `super` config with our own additions.